SeatownAC/05-linked-lists/README.md

   * **lib/** -- directory for holding your programs helper modules
   * **__tests__/** -- directory for holding your programs unit and integration tests

-#### Testing
-  * write at least three test assertions for each method of the Singly Linked List Data Structure
-  * organize your tests into appropriate describe/it blocks for test output readability

-####  Documentation
-  * in your README, write documentation for you data structures
-  * your documentation should includes code block useage examples
-  * provide instructions for:
-    * installing and using your data structure
-    * accessing each method
-    * running your tests

 #### Feature Tasks
 * implement a Singly Linked List (SLL) data structure